1MLightyears/clarisse/README.md

 *Why not gooey?*

-Gooey is an outstanding and all-around framework for almost all kinds of python programs, but it
+<a href="https://github.com/chriskiehl/Gooey">Gooey</a> is an outstanding and all-around framework for almost all kinds of python programs, but it

 - needs code modifications;
 - you have to implement an `ArgumentParser` : sad story for `fire` and `click` users :cry:
 - works only for command line entrance;
 - ~~I failed to learn it - the doc of gooey is too too much for a non-native speaker like me :sob:~~

-Of course I advise you to choose gooey if you're familiar to it and need deep customization, but if you only need a light-weight, pain-less, quick-deployment GUI framework, maybe clarisse is an alternative!
+Of course I advise you to choose gooey if you're familiar to it and need deep customization, but if you only need a light-weight, pain-less, quick-deployment GUI framework, maybe Clarisse is an alternative!

 ### ...and, Future!